Polyteam Semantics: Expressiveness

-The statement holds also vice versa. \end{theorem} \begin{proof} The direction from $\PFO(\pdeps)$ to $\ESO$ is again similar to the standard translation of \cite{vaananen07}.
+The statement holds also vice versa. \end{theorem} \begin{proof} Consider first the direction from $\PFO(\pdeps)$ to $\ESO$.
+By Theorem \ref{cor:rel}, $\PFO(\pdeps)$ is subsumed by $\PFO(\pinds)$, and thus the previous theorem yields a suitable $\ESO$-sentence $\phi(R_1, \ldots ,R_n)$.
+Since $\PFO(\pdeps)$ is downwards closed (Proposition \ref{prop:closure}), this sentence is also downwards closed with respect to $R_i$.

 For the other direction, let $\phi(R_1, \ldots ,R_n)$ be an $\ESO$-sentence in which the relations $R_i$ appear only negatively.
 As in the proof of Theorem \ref{thm:pindA} and by downward closure we may transform it to an equivalent form (see \cite{kontinenv09} for details)

 Now the translation $\phi(\tuple x^1, \ldots ,\tuple x^n)$ is defined analogously to the proof of Theorem \ref{thm:pindA} except for $\theta_0$ which is redefined as